cms-gem-daq-project/gem-plotting-tools/README.md

 ChamberName scandate    <Indep.
 Variable Name>
 ```

 Subsequent lines of this file are the values that correspond to these column headings.
 The value of the `ChamberName` column must correspond to the value of one entry in the `chamber_config` dictionary found in `mapping/chamberInfo.py`.
 The **Indep.
 Variable Name** is the independent variable that `--branchName` will be plotted against and is assumed to be numeric.
+Please note the `#` character is  understood as a comment, lines starting with a `#` will be skipped.

 A complete example for a single detector is given as: